tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/mysql_account.html.markdown

 * `password` - (Required, String) Operation password.
 * `description` - (Optional, String) Database description.
 * `host` - (Optional, String, ForceNew) Account host, default is `%`.
+* `max_user_connections` - (Optional, Int) The maximum number of available connections for a new account, the default value is 10240, and the maximum value that can be set is 10240.

 ## Attributes Reference